CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 The description identifies a clear domain (healthcare PII/PHI de-identification) but is too terse to be effective for skill selection.
-It lacks a 'Use when...' clause, misses common user trigger terms like 'HIPAA', 'redact', 'anonymize', and 'patient data', and does not enumerate specific concrete actions beyond the high-level 'detection and de-identification'.
+It lacks explicit trigger guidance ('Use when...'), specific concrete actions beyond the high-level 'detection and de-identification', and natural keyword variations that users would employ when requesting this capability.

 Suggestions

-Add an explicit 'Use when...' clause, e.g., 'Use when the user needs to redact, anonymize, or de-identify patient data, medical records, or any text containing PII/PHI for HIPAA compliance.'
+Add an explicit 'Use when...' clause, e.g., 'Use when the user needs to anonymize, redact, or de-identify patient data, medical records, or any text containing protected health information (PHI).'

-List specific concrete actions such as 'Detects and redacts names, dates, medical record numbers, SSNs, and other identifiers from clinical notes and healthcare documents.'
+List specific concrete actions such as 'Detects and redacts patient names, dates of birth, medical record numbers (MRNs), Social Security numbers, addresses, and other HIPAA-covered identifiers from clinical notes and healthcare documents.'

 DimensionReasoningScore